MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 :::image type="content" source="../media/goals/adding-vivagoals-okr.png" alt-text="Adding Viva Goals OKRs":::

-Once Viva Goals OKRs have been added to MS Teams, the bot will guide you on the next steps based on if you already have an account with Ally or not.
+Once Viva Goals OKRs have been added to MS Teams, the bot will guide you on the next steps based on if you already have an account with Viva Goals or not.

 ## I Don’t Have an Existing Viva Goals Account